ReconCycle/reconcycle_states/README.md

 More information about FlexBe behavior engine is avaliable [here](https://github.com/team-vigir/flexbe_behavior_engine/blob/master/README.md).

-# How to: simulation an FlexBE app
+# Simulation and FlexBE app
 In order for examples to work, a pre-build panda_dockers has to be build and run:
 - https://github.com/abr-ijs/panda_dockers
 - https://github.com/ReconCycle/sim_controllers_interface